croessner/geoip-policyd/README.md

-GEOIP_PATH | Full path to the GeoIP database file; default(/usr/share/GeoIP/GeoLite2-City.mmdb) MAX_COUNTRIES | Maximum number of countries before rejecting e-mails; default(3) MAX_IPS | Maximum number of IP addresses before rejecting e-mails; default(10) WHITELIST_PATH | Whitelist with different IP and country limits USE_LDAP | Enable LDAP support; default(false)
-LDAP_SERVER_URIS | Server URI.
+GEOIP_PATH | Full path to the GeoIP database file; default(/usr/share/GeoIP/GeoLite2-City.mmdb) MAX_COUNTRIES | Maximum number of countries before rejecting e-mails; default(3) MAX_IPS | Maximum number of IP addresses before rejecting e-mails; default(10) BLOCKED_NO_EXPIRE | Do not expire senders from Redis, if they were blocked in the past WHITELIST_PATH | Whitelist with different IP and country limits USE_LDAP | Enable LDAP support; default(false) LDAP_SERVER_URIS | Server URI.
 Specify multiple times, if you need more than one server; default(ldap://127.0.0.1:389/)